aiaidada/diffusers/README.md

 im = pipe(num_inference_steps= 50  , threshold= args.Skip_threshold , uniform= True )
 ```

+If you want to test it for different cases, you can also use the mai.py file presented here.
 ## Credits

-This is the HuggingFace libarary and I just added the EstimDiff Pipline to it.
+This is the HuggingFace library and I just added the EstimDiff Pipeline to it.

 ## Citation